-G. The Day of Complete Holiness
+The Day of Complete Holiness

-According to the Zohar, the day of Shabbos is completely a holy soul, kula nishmasa.
-During the week we experience both guf and neshama, our physical and spiritual sides.
-There are many action mitzvos we do during the week.
-We have to be honest in business, take care of family and friends, fight for Jewish survival, work to heal the sick, and help the unfortunate.
+During the week, we experience both guf and neshama, our physical and spiritual sides.
+There are many action-based mitzvos we do during the week.
+We have to be honest in business, take care of family and friends, fight for Jewish survival, and work to heal the sick and help the unfortunate.
 The body does many good things during the week.
 This is an external expression of our responsibilities and holiness.

 There are also many times during the week when we are private.
 We pray in private and study Torah privately.
 We are thus a combination of external body and inner soul.
-However, Shabbos, the Zohar says, is kula nishamasa, all soul.
+But Shabbos, the Zohar says, is kula nishmasa, all soul.
 On Shabbos, the body and its needs are toned down.
 We are not involved in mitzvos of the body.
-We don't wear tfillin shel yad on Shabbos.
-Tfillin shel yad represents the actions of the hand.
-We don't wear the tfillin shel rosh on Shabbos either.
-On Shabbos, we don't plan the actions of the week.
-Shabbos has no need for the body to put on the tfillin.
-The day of Shabbos is completely focused on the Jewish soul, on our inner holiness.
+We don't wear tefillin shel yad on Shabbos.
+Tefillin shel yad represents the actions of the hand.
+We don't wear tefillin shel rosh on Shabbos, either.
+Shabbos has no need for the body to put on the tefillin.
+It is completely focused on the Jewish soul, on our inner holiness (not the actions of the week).